Toggle menu

 Transactional Surveys

 We have developed a 'moment in time' feedback approach to capture your thoughts on a service you have received.
 Asking for feedback when the experience is fresh in your mind gives us great insight and helps us to improve and develop our services.
-We are currently running transactional surveys for our complaints service and planned maintenance works via email and text.
+We are currently running transactional surveys for our complaints service, major works, new lets and repairs.
+These surveys are carried out by a company called Acuity and comply within the General Data Protection Regulations.

 Tenant Quality Checkers